kuri65536/GenieExamples/gnome-wiki/SharedLibSample.md

 $
 ```

-## Calling Vala Functions Using Introspection
+## Calling Genie Functions Using Introspection
 To use code written in vala from a third language (e.g. JavaScript via gjs) you
 can use GObject's introspection (gi) capabilities.
 Taking the library code above
 (it is important to provide a namespace), you just need to use slightly